xhuy0404/tech-tips/Windows Subsystem for Linux.md

 ### Finalize
 - Finalize the installation : ```wsl --shutdown```

-Now, if Arch is your fist/default WSL distro, it will launch everytime you start WSL
+Now, if Arch is your fist/default WSL distro, it will launch everytime you start WSL.
+Otherwise, you can use ```wsl -d Arch``` to start it.

 **Welcome to Arch Linux !**